FreePhoenix888/warframe-market-prime-trash-buyer-go/README.md

 3. For each item, retrieves orders and filters them based on several criteria:
    - Must be a sell order.
    - The user must be in-game.
-   - Must be a PC platform.
+   - Must be on the PC platform.
    - Quantity should be 3 or more.
    - Price should be 4 platinum or less.
 4. Returns a list of orders that meet these criteria.